-- a. that in the preparation of the annual financial statements for the year ended 31st March, 2019, the applicable accounting standards have been followed along with proper explanation relating to material departures, if any; - b. that such accounting policies as mentioned in the Notes to the Financial Statements have been selected and applied consistently and judgment and estimates have been made that are reasonable and prudent so as to give a true and fair view of the state of affairs of the Company as at 31st March, 2019 and of the profit of the Company for the year ended on that date; - c. that proper and sufficient care has been taken for the maintenance of adequate accounting records in accordance with the provisions of the Companies Act, 2013 for safeguarding the assets of the Company and for preventing and detecting fraud and other irregularities;
+- a. that in the preparation of the annual accounts for the year ended 31st March, 2020, the applicable accounting standards have been followed along with proper explanation relating to material departures, if any; - b. that such accounting policies as mentioned in the Notes to the Financial Statements have been selected and applied consistently and judgment and estimates have been made that are reasonable and prudent so as to give a true and fair view of the state of affairs of the Company as at 31st March, 2020 and of the profit of the Company for the year ended on that date; - c. that proper and sufficient care has been taken for the maintenance of adequate accounting records in accordance with the provisions of the Companies Act, 2013 for safeguarding the assets of the Company and for preventing and detecting fraud and other irregularities; - d. that the annual financial statements have been prepared on a going concern basis: - e. that proper internal financial controls were in place and that the financial controls were adequate and were operating effectively;

-- d. that the annual financial statements have been prepared on a going concern basis; - e. that proper internal financial controls were in place and that the financial controls were adequate and were operating effectively; - f. that systems to ensure compliance with the provisions of all applicable laws were in place and were adequate and operating effectively.
+f. that systems to ensure compliance with the provisions of all applicable laws were in place and were adequate and operating effectively.

-34. Acknowledgements
+33. Acknowledgements

-Your Directors place on record their sincere bankers. thanks to business associates. consultants. and various Government Authorities for their continued support extended to your Companies activities during the year under review.
-Your Directors also acknowledges gratefully the shareholders for their support and confidence reposed on your Company.
+Your Directors place on record their sincere thanks to bankers, business associates, consultants. and various Government Authorities for their continued support extended to your Companies activities during the year under review.
+Your Directors also acknowledges gratefully the their shareholders for support and confidence reposed on your Company.